 Leaders: Judy Compton and Karen Vigmostad

 The group meets at area restaurants to sample a variety of cuisines including American, Asian and European.
-The current “trend setter” is always a popular option.
-Newcomers are always welcome and restaurants provide separate checks.
+The current “trend setter” is always a popular option along with a few favorites.
+Newcomers are always welcome and restaurants offer separate checks.
 Luncheons occur on the 2nd Wednesday of each month at 11:30 a.m.
+After two years on hiatus Luncheon Adventures looks forward to reconvening in 2022.

-Update: During the 2021-2022 year we will visit “long established” Ann Arbor restaurants to celebrate the FWC Centennial.
-As with all things COVID, luncheons will be influenced by government mandates and personal comfort.
+Update: As with all things COVID, luncheons will be influenced by government mandates and personal comfort.
 Advance notice of any upcoming event will be provided.

 Leader: Jeanne Lewellen